juliano/pokeapi-scala/README.md

 ### Caching

-Every response is automatically cached in memory, making all subsequent requests for the same resource pull cached data.
+Every response is automatically cached in memory, making all subsequent requests to the same resource pull cached data.

 ## Examples